oyeprashar/Meeting-Room-Scheduler-Machine-Code/README.md

 - output: No bookings were made
           On <date> bookings made were <list of comma seperated time ranges)

-### 4. we stop taking input untill the "exit" is ecountered
+### 4. we stop taking input untill the "exit" is encountered

 # Sample input